Dads go through a gamut of emotions before (preparing for being a dad) and after the arrival of a child.

 8. Blow off Some Steam

-Here is the most essential advice you will ever get: find some time to blow off the steam.
+Here is the essential advice you will ever get: find some time to blow off the steam.
+It is one of the most important things you can do to cope with your parenting life’s newborn father’s frustration phase!

 Reach out to your parents and friends and ask them to babysit your child while you are away.
 Make a routine: once or twice a week, step out with your friends and do something that relaxes you.